Skip to main content

 When you take an oral contraceptive, you are introducing synthetic versions of estrogen and progestin into your bloodstream.
 These molecules are powerful messengers that interact with receptors throughout your body.
 One of their primary sites of action is the liver, the body’s main metabolic processing center.

 The synthetic estrogen component, in particular, signals the liver to ramp up production of a range of proteins.
-This includes not only clotting factors, which are a known consideration with use, but also key inflammatory markers like C-reactive protein.
+This includes not only clotting factors, which are a known consideration with oral contraceptive use, but also key inflammatory markers like C-reactive protein.
 This response is a predictable and well-documented physiological event.
 It is a direct consequence of the liver processing these synthetic hormones.

 The increase in CRP is a clear indicator that your body is in a state of low-grade inflammation.
 This type of inflammation is different from the acute, localized inflammation you would experience with an injury.
 It is a systemic, body-wide state of alert.

-This chronic activation of the can have far-reaching effects.
+This chronic activation of the immune system can have far-reaching effects.
 It can influence how your body responds to stress, how it metabolizes sugar, and even how it produces and regulates its own natural hormones.
 Understanding this connection is the key to understanding why you might not feel like yourself and what you can do about it.

 It provides a clear biological target for intervention.
 By focusing on lifestyle measures that reduce inflammation, you can directly address the root of these symptoms.